satwikkansal/ibm_iot_example/blog/draft.md

 ## The IoT protocols

 As mentioned earlier, in an IoT system there may be heterogeneous devices using different protocols to communicate with the gateway.
-The most prevalent protocol however, in the IoT world is MQTT (MQ Telemetry Transport).
-The "MQ" in "MQTT" comes from IBM's [MQ](https://www.ibm.com/in-en/products/mq) product line.
+The most prevalent protocol however, in the IoT world is MQTT (MQ Telemetry Transport.
 MQTT is a machine to machine messaging protocol.
 It is designed to be lightweight and fast, keeping in mind the power and resource constraints of a typical IoT device.
 The protocol runs over TCP-IP and operates on the publish-subscribe model.
 The key entities in a functional MQTT system are,

 - MQTT client
 - Message broker